Chapter 2: Download & Setup

 Some emulators offer an install wizard

 Some emulators such as PCSX2 offer an install wizard.
 If you opt to use the install wizard, you don't need my help with that.
 Simply double-click on it and follow the directions.
-Once installed through the wizard, you can uninstall the emulator via Windows (YouTube has help with that).
+Once installed through the wizard, you can uninstall the emulator via Windows.
+If you need help with that, check out YouTube: uninstalling apps on Windows 10 or Windows 11.

 Finding ROMs